sjjessop/omnidiff/README.rst

 Compatibility
 =============

-Omnidice does not work with Python versions 3.6 or lower, because it uses the ``from __future__ import annotations`` feature new in Python 3.7.
+Omnidiff does not work with Python versions 3.6 or lower, because it uses the ``from __future__ import annotations`` feature new in Python 3.7.

 Changelog
 =========

-Changes will not be logger prior to release 1.0
+Changes will not be logged prior to release 1.0